-- This means that the individual degree programmes have concluded student exchange agreements with partner universities in the European member states, Iceland, Liechtenstein, Norway, Turkey and Macedonia.
+- This means that the individual degree programmes have concluded student exchange agreements with partner universities in the European member states, Iceland, Liechtenstein, North Macedonia, Norway and Turkey.

-- Check your faculty’s website for an overview of the partner universities and for more information about the registration procedures.
+- Check your faculty’s website for an overview and for more information about the registration procedures.
 You can also take a look at the UvA World Map.